A new National Stroke Programme – thanks to you!

-We want to thank each and every single one of you who have helped us during the campaign whether it be signing our petition that gained over 55,000 signatures or contacting your local MP.
+We want to thank each and every single one of you who helped us during the New Era for Stroke campaign; whether it be signing our petition or contacting your local MP.

 Our stroke survey revealed that 45% of stroke survivors feel abandoned when they leave hospital because they aren’t getting the help and support they need.

-Nearly half of stroke survivors weren’t contacted at all after leaving hospital and 30% of those surveyed rated the care they received at home as poor or very poor.
+Nearly half of stroke survivors weren’t contacted at all after leaving the hospital and 30% of those surveyed rated the care they received at home as poor or very poor.

 Support from clinical leaders in stroke

 On 14 November 2016 clinical leaders in stroke put out a statement in support of a renewed national focus on stroke which covered the need for new treatments, improved post-acute care and prevention.

 This was cosigned by 19 clinical bodies right across the stroke care pathway and demonstrates the need for a new national plan for stroke following the end of the national stroke strategy.